muramemory/Gympay-Blockchain/README.md

 1. Gympay - Blockchain and Token
-Intial Supply 1,000,000
+- Intial Supply 1,000,000
-Price per coin is $1 Aus
+- Price per coin is $1 Aus
-Using this blockchain to pay for gym memberships and gym products (whey protein, supplements, etc) The more frequency of transactions, the higher your rewards.
+- Using this blockchain to pay for gym memberships and gym products (whey protein, supplements, etc)
+- The more frequency of transactions, the higher your rewards.
 Proof of usage.
-(Discounts on products and membership) If statements to create reward system for usage Streamlit application for front end users
+(Discounts on products and membership)
+- If statements to create reward system for usage
+- Streamlit application for front end users
-Link to buying real world products
+- Link to buying real world products

 To do:

-Blockchain
+Create Blockchain
-Token - Solidity Smart Contract
+Create Token - Using Solidity Smart Contract
-Streamlit application frontend
+Create Streamlit application frontend

-Step by step:
-Create blockchain using visual code
-Initial Supply
-Owner Address
+Transact with wallet on blockchain
+Show storage of funds and front end interface with streamlit